 There are clear advantages to working at Freshfields as an assistant.
 You will get experience of work that only a handful of firms can match and none can better.

-All in all, cash and benefits are some of the best in the City (barring those mega-paying US firms, of course), and whilst the London offices are showing their age they are at least (in an era when the Magic Circle is deserting to Canary Wharf and Spitalfields) well-located.
-Even if the gym is "like a solitary confinement chamber".
-In the RollOnFriday Firm of the Year 2021 survey, pay was described as "Excellent", although a few pointed to US firms.
+In the RollOnFriday Best Law Firm to Work At Survey, pay was described as "Excellent", although a few pointed to US firms.
 "We work US hours in exchange for top English pay", said one.
 Still, said others, "The pay is better than many U.K. firms - hard to complain really".

 The firm also scores points for "genuinely trying really hard to get associates engaged and involved".
 And there are plenty of friendly faces - "the people here are human, and can be a good laugh - when they're not so shafted that they've lost the ability to have a conversation, that is."
 It seems that partners (apart from the ones who "put Myra Hindley to shame") are a good bunch and seem happy to muck in when the hours start to fly.
 "People are genuinely lovely", said several lawyers.
 Although a couple feared the more social aspects were dead forever after "The Beckwith scandal", which "is why every post-deal drinks or ski trip or party is now heavy with the fetid scent of fearful partners and every three days we are all ritually chained up and dragged to another woke Being Freshfields flagellation-fest".